 Changes to add-on experiences

-To make sure that we follow all social distancing regulations some aspects of the Zoo’s operations remain closed and this includes animal encounters.
-Taronga is in ongoing communication with the NSW Government and the NSW Department of Health regarding the latest advice and will look to reopen our usual add-on experiences when it is safe for us to do so.
+To make sure that we follow all social distancing regulations some aspects of the Zoo’s operations remain closed.
+Taronga is in ongoing communication with the NSW Government and the NSW Department of Health regarding the latest advice to keep you, our staff and animals safe.

 Add-on experiences that are currently affected and not in operation include:

 - Tours and behind-the-scenes experiences

 Are Taronga Western Plains Zoo Dubbo's accommodation products open?

-Are Taronga's education programs (including excursions and incursions) currently open?
+Are Taronga's education programs (including excursions) currently open?

 Taronga Western Plains Zoo Dubbo aims to be as accessible as possible to guests' needs, however, some changes will impact the usual guest experience to ensure we stay in line with recommended safety procedures.